Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Introduction

-Experimental results on widely-used IR benchmarks, namely MS MARCO~\cite{nguyen2016ms} and TREC DL 2019~\cite{craswell2020overview} \& 2020~\cite{2021Overview}, demonstrate that FiT5 exhibits substantial improvements over traditional retrieve-and-rerank pipelines.
-Furthermore, FiT5 outperforms systems with more re-ranking stages and/or larger models on the MS MARCO dataset.
-Further analysis reveals that FiT5 effectively leverages ranking features through its global attention architecture, enabling the model to better differentiate between similar documents and ultimately produce better ranking results.
+Experimental results on widely-used IR benchmarks MS MARCO~\cite{nguyen2016ms} and TREC DL 2019 \& 2020~\cite{craswell2020overview,2021Overview}, show that FiT5 exhibits substantial improvements over traditional re-ranking pipelines.
+On MS MARCO, FiT5 further outperforms Expando-Mono-Duo~\cite{pradeep2021expando}, a multi-stage re-ranking pipeline by 4.5\%.
+Further analysis reveals that FiT5 effectively leverages ranking features through the attention fusion mechanism.
+It can better differentiate between similar documents and ultimately produce a better ranking result.